sona2092/Event-Management-System/README.md

 - `src`: Contains the PHP source code for the application.
 - `public`: Public assets such as images and stylesheets.
 - `config`: Configuration files for the application.
-- `index.php`: The main PHP file.
+- `index.html`: The main file - Home Page.
-- `vendor`: Directory for Composer dependencies.

 ## Features